Assessing the Utility of Volumetric Motion Fields for Radar-based Precipitation Nowcasting with Physics-informed Deep Learning: Dataset

-The experiments in this study are based on volumetric radar reflectivity data from the Slovak national weather radar network consisting of 4 ground radar stations.
-They provide three-dimensional scans of precipitation at multiple elevation angles and at temporal resolutions suitable for nowcasting applications.
+In this study, we use volumetric radar reflectivity data from the Slovak national weather radar network consisting of four C-band Doppler radar stations (see Fig.~\ref{fig:extent}).
 Climatological analysis of thunderstorm occurrences in Slovakia from 1984–2023 documents a pronounced seasonal cycle with peak activity in June and July, spatial variability related to topography, and typical frequencies of 16 thunderstorm days per year, consistent with a continental, mid-latitude convective regime~\cite{vido2024thunderstorm}.
-While deep convective storms occur episodically during the warm season, particularly under conditions of strong surface heating and instability, they represent a smaller fraction of precipitation events compared to large-scale stratiform systems.

-Based on the prevailing meteorological conditions in the Slovak region, certain characteristics of the vertical reflectivity structure are to be anticipated.
-Stratiform precipitation systems -- generally typified by feeble vertical motions, low precipitation intensity and considerable spatial uniformity~\cite{li2024statistical} -- are most common, whereas convective precipitation systems -- typically connected to intense vertical motions, high precipitation intensity, and pronounced spatial variability~\cite{li2024statistical} -- are more localized and occurring primarily during the warm season.
-From a nowcasting perspective, such deep convective precipitation events represent scenarios in which altitude-wise motion estimation could provide valuable additional information beyond two-dimensional composites.
-These expectations motivate a systematic evaluation of volumetric motion fields across different conditions, including time of year, in the subsequent sections.